 As economies become wealthier, the percentage of daily calorie intake that is provided by protein increases, with the source of protein also changing to include more animal-based proteins, such as beef, chicken, pork, fish and dairy.
 The graphic shows 3x greater consumption of meat as GDP per capita increases from USD 3,500 to USD 10,000.

-The Cibus Fund will invest in rapidly-growing food chain companies that adopt technologies to enable the profitable and sustainable capture of high-growth market and produce opportunities.
+The Cibus funds invest in rapidly growing food chain companies that adopt technologies, or in the technology companies themselves, to enable the profitable and sustainable capture of high-growth market opportunities.

 These companies will produce, process and distribute more food whilst optimising inputs and mitigating any potential environmental damage as the industry deals with scarcity of resources and other exogenous factors.